validatedpatterns/docs/industrial-edge.md

 ## Background

-With this Atlas, we demonstrate a horizontal solution for IoT Edge use cases.
+With this Pattern, we demonstrate a horizontal solution for IoT Edge use cases.

 It is derived from the [work](https://github.com/sa-mw-dach/manuela) done by Red Hat Middleware Solution Architects in Germany in 2019/20.